osbrown1/Dr.-Sillystringz-s-Factory/README.md

 ## Known Bugs

-Blank and un-deletable stylists can be made.
+Blank and un-deletable Engineers and Machines can be made.

 ## License
 Enjoy the site!
 If you have questions or suggestions for fixing the code, please contact me!